tystar86/python_exercises/Tasks/math.md

 ```

 #42.
->Write a Python program to get the local and default precision.
+>Write a function to get the local and default precision.

 **Expected Output :**
 ```